 NLF: Boards must ensure that Workforce Solutions Office intake staff provides any assistance necessary to complete WorkInTexas.com account registration and enroll individuals as participants in the Wagner-Peyser program.
 When completing the Wagner-Peyser application, intake staff must enter the date for JVSG eligibility prior to referring the individual to a DVOP or consolidated DVOP/LVER staff member.

 NLF: Boards must ensure Workforce Solutions Office intake staff uploads the completed DVOP Eligibility Screening Tool into the individual’s Personal Profile in WorkInTexas.com.

+VR&E Participant Intake Assistance

+NLF: Boards must designate two Workforce Solutions Office Intake staff members as primary and secondary points of contact to receive VR&E participant referral customers from TVLP to assist with WorkInTexas.com account registration, Wagner-Peyser enrollment, and work authorization verification as needed.

+Boards must email the point of contact information below to TVLP at Workforce_VRNE_Referrals@twc.texas.gov:

+name;

+email addresses;

+phone numbers; and

+office designation

+NLF: Boards must ensure the designated primary or alternate Workforce Solutions Office intake staff send an email confirmation that the referred VR&E participant is registered in WorkInTexas.com within 24 hours to Workforce_VRNE_Referrals@twc.texas.gov.

 JVSG Eligible Populations

 NLF: Boards must ensure that Workforce Solutions Office intake staff immediately refers individuals who have been determined eligible and who have expressed interest in DVOP services to a DVOP specialist.
 To determine eligibility, individuals must meet the criteria for one of the following categories as identified in Attachment 1, DVOP Eligibility Screening Tool:

-Current , including TSMs
+Current Service Members and Additional Populations

-Eligible eterans and ersons identified as having a QEB
+Eligible Veterans and Persons identified as having a QEB

-NLF: Boards must ensure that when Workforce Solutions Office intake staff requests information about an individual’s QEB, they:
+NLF: Boards must ensure that when Workforce Solutions Office intake staff requests information about an individual’s QEB they:

 state clearly that the information is solely for determining eligibility and service prioritization;